The Ratchet & Clank series has been around for nearly two decades and, in that time, has solidified itself in PlayStation hall of fame.

 Called the Ephemeris, this drone was programmed to find and capture the most powerful beings in the universe.

 Players could take advantage of drop-in drop-out 4-player co-op, with each player assuming control of one of the four protagonists.

 Despite being categorized as a spin-off, All 4 One was the handy work none other than Insomniac Games.

 Reviews were mixed at launch, with some admiring the addition of co-op while others took aim at Insomniac’s lazy implementation of the feature.

 Platforms: PS3, PS Vita

-The concept of having to defend and hold one position simply didn’t fall in line with the series’ core gameplay loop.
-As a result, Full Frontal Assault received mixed to negative reviews, marking the decline of Ratchet & Clank’s relevancy as other PlayStation exclusives, namely Uncharted, took center stage.
+The concept of having to defend and hold one position simply didn’t fall in line with the series’ core gameplay loop, resulting in Full Frontal Assault receiving mixed reviews.

 Ratchet & Clank: Into the Nexus